heptarch/heptarch.github.io/drafts/demon.md

  the Rabbis recognized him from some impoverished token of his kingship.
 As for Ashmedai, accounts differ.
 The <i>Midrash HaGadol</i> tells us that his spirit fled into the air on Solomon's return.
-Perhaps he tired of his false crown and wanted to be free...
+Perhaps he tired of the game and longed for freedom...
 In the Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and cast into the sea."
 He removes his spectacles and collapses melodramatically behind the chair.